Thanksgiving Annotated Bibliography

 Bruchac, J. (2000).Squanto’s journey: The story of the first thanksgiving.
 San Diego: Silver Whistle.

-The author briefly describes Squanto’s experiences with being taken by English fur traders as a slave to Spain in 1614 and eventually helping the English survive in Plymouth.
+Elementary.
+The author, a respected Native author, briefly describes Squanto’s experiences with being taken by English fur traders as a slave to Spain in 1614 and eventually helping the English survive in Plymouth.
 After being freed from slavery, Squanto returned to England where he learned the English language.
 English traders asked Squanto to accompany them to the New World to help solve conflicts between English traders and the Wampanoag.
 When Squanto returned to his homeland, he discovered most of his people, the Patuxet, one of the divisions of the Wampanoag’s, had died from disease.
 However, rather than take revenge against the English, Squanto was willing to share the land and taught the English how to plant food, hunt, and fish to survive.
 According to the author, it was Squanto’s assistance that enabled the English to have the food they served at the feast.
 The author’s note provides helpful background information on the research completed for the text and a glossary clarifies some of the terms used.

 Davis, K. C. (2002).
 Don’t know much about the Pilgrims.
 New York: HarperCollins.